1900 United States presidential election in North Carolina

 The 1900 United States presidential election in North Carolina took place on November 6, 1900.
 All contemporary 45 states were part of the 1900 United States presidential election.
 Voters chose 11 electors to the Electoral College, which selected the president and vice president.

-In the period between this election and that of 1896, North Carolina had seen the overthrow of its Populist/Republican fusion government by white Democrats in the 1898 Wilmington coup d'état.
+In the period between this election and that of 1896, North Carolina had seen the 1898 overthrow of its Populist/Republican fusion government by white Democrats in the Wilmington massacre.
 Following this momentous event, the state would see a radical restructuring of its politics due to the disenfranchisement of its large African-American population, who had provided a substantial – but unlike many Deep South states not overwhelming – proportion of Republican Party support ever since that party first appeared in the state following Reconstruction.

 At the same time, the state's Republican Party, now confined to the mountain and northwestern Piedmont areas that had resisted secession and viewed the Democratic Party as a “war party”, would turn almost overnight towards a “lily-white” strategy based on attempting to appeal to businessmen who found the Democratic Party too anti-business and too favorable to using of low-cost black labor instead of whites.
 The GOP had to some extent followed this strategy in the years before black disenfranchisement because it wanted to appeal to the state's budding industrialists, who were critical of Democratic policies favoring free trade over high tariffs.